-“The Army National Guard's goal is to recruit and retain Soldiers that are physically fit and stay fit.
+“The Army National Guard's goal is to recruit and retain soldiers that are physically fit and stay fit.
 Fitness is the primary driver for readiness in our formations.
-If a traditional Soldier is struggling, we want to provide resources and tools to help them get on track and stay fit,” said COL Robert Kuster, Chief, Army National Guard Strength Maintenance Division.
+If a traditional soldier is struggling, we want to provide resources and tools to help them get on track and stay fit,” said Col. Robert Kuster, chief of the Army National Guard Strength Maintenance Division.

 “One of the biggest benefits of Guard Fit is that it provides a training resource that allows for custom workout options based on individual goals rather than one size fits all,” Cunningham said.

-At present, the APFT consists of three timed events: a 2-mile run, push-ups, and sit-ups—all based on your gender and age.
-To help you excel in each event, the Guard Fit app offers four key features: TRACK, TRAIN, COMPETE, and TOOLS.
+At present, the APFT consists of three timed events: a two-mile run, push-ups and sit-ups -- all based on your gender and age.
+To help you excel in each event, the Guard Fit app offers four key features: track, train, compete and tools.

-- TRACK — With the TRACK feature, you can set your APFT goals and track your progress.
-Decide what your fitness goals are, whether you’re hoping to max your next APFT or just looking to pass with a 180.
-You can also do a practice APFT using the built-in timers for push-ups, sit-ups, and the 2-mile run.
-Log your results to calculate your projected APFT score and identify areas you need to work on.
+- Track: With the track feature, you can set your goals and track your progress, whether you’re hoping to max your next APFT or just looking to pass with a 180.
+You also can do a practice APFT, using the built-in timers for push-ups, sit-ups and two-mile run.
+Log your results to calculate your projected APFT score and identify areas on which you need to work.

-- TRAIN — The TRAIN feature allows you to customize your training plan and takes the guesswork out of PT.
+- Train: The train feature allows you to customize your training plan and takes the guesswork out of PT.
 Guard Fit generates a daily or weekly training plan just for you.
-You can easily edit your plan based on your schedule and training needs.
-Then pick your level of intensity and get to it!
-Guard Fit will even show you proper form and instructions on how to do each exercise with a built-in timer.
+You can edit your plan, based on your schedule and training needs.
+Then pick your level of intensity and get to it.
+Guard Fit even will show you proper form and instructions on how to do each exercise with a built-in timer.

-Sponsored: Guard Your Health is a health and medical readiness campaign for Army National Guard Soldiers and their families sponsored by the Army National Guard Chief Surgeon’s Office.
-Guard Your Health provides Army National Guard Soldiers with the information, motivation, and support to overcome challenges and make healthy decisions for themselves, their families, and their units.
-To learn more about improving your health, click here.
+Sponsored: Guard Your Health is a health and medical readiness campaign for Army National Guard soldiers and their families, sponsored by the Army National Guard Chief Surgeon’s Office.
+Guard Your Health provides Army National Guard soldiers with the information, motivation and support to overcome challenges and make healthy decisions for themselves, their families and their units.